 What Does Debarred Mean?

-Being debarred also means the disqualification of a person or contractor to get invitations for bids, or requests for proposals, or the award of a contract by the federal government.
+Being debarred from federal contracts also means the disqualification of a person or contractor to get invitations for bids, or requests for proposals, or the award of a contract by the federal government.

 The federal Suspension and Debarment process is in place to protect the integrity of the procurement system and other federal programs while also protecting the government’s interest and taxpayer dollars.
 The suspension or debarment process is not to be used as punishment.
 Instead, the process is in place to check and balance the present responsibility of the contractor or individual.